Complaints about Community Corrections

 Making a formal complaint

-A formal complaint will be passed to a Community District district manager.
+A formal complaint will be passed to a community district manager.
 They will investigate a complaint further, and may involve other staff or more senior management if necessary.

 A formal complaint can be made by: